francoiskroll/cutter/README.md

 #### Example

 ```
-filterBam.command -i ./bam/D01_cog1Ex12.bam -e 40 -f 100 -s 0.2 -d 20 -p yes -o D01_cog1Ex12_filt.bam
+filterBam.command -i ./bam/D01_cog1Ex12.bam -a ./refseqs/ -e 40 -f 100 -s 0.2 -d 20 -p yes -o D01_cog1Ex12_filt.bam
 ```

 ## Other scripts

 ### slc45a2Crispresso2loop.command
-This script is to run CRISPResso2 analysis on _slc45a2_ TAA>TGG prime editing MiSeq samples, with standard pegRNA.
+For ZPRI project, this script is to run CRISPResso2 analysis on _slc45a2_ TAA>TGG prime editing MiSeq samples, with standard pegRNA.
 It simply runs on a loop in a folder of fastq, there are no flags.

 CRISPResso2 command is:
 ```